thipereira02/Repoprovas_Front/README.md

 # Repoprovas

-In Repoprovas people can share the evidence they have anonymously.
+In Repoprovas people can share the tests they have anonymously.

 <img src="./public/assets/repoprovas.gif" />